 Stimpmeter Explained: What is a Stimpmeter and How Does it Work?

-by Bradley Turner Keiser University College of Golf Director of Online Golf Instruction – MBA, PGA
+By Bradley Turner, Keiser University College of Golf Executive Director – MBA, PGA

 If you are like most avid golfers, you enjoy putting on pristine and fast greens.
 Fast greens are a golfer’s delight but a green superintendent’s nightmare as it is difficult to keep putting greens at a speed we see on television every week on the PGA Tour.
 The search for better and faster-putting surfaces has led to innovative grasses along with agronomy practices that have made most golf course putting surfaces much better and faster than greens from 50 years ago.